 Witness branches compete for light.
 Drop them when too little is available.
 Evolve your trees into airy branching structures.

-If a tree would keep growing every branch, it would become a thick green ball soon to collapse under its own weight.
-To escape this horrible fate it drops all but the most successful branches.
+If a tree would hold on to every branch it grew, it would soon become a thick green ball that would collapse under its own weight.
+To escape this horrible fate, it drops all but the most successful branches.
 Dropping branches keeps the tree airy and allows light into the crown.
 This the exact opposite to space colonization and yields far more natural results at the cost of more calculation time – but staying true to nature.

 Most branches are dropped because of low light.
 To be able to grow sensitive trees, the Grove as its very own ray tracer for real shade.
 It works on the entire tree and can even include an environment.
 The results are smooth values from light to dark, calculated for each branch.
 The default values work well in most situations and you should rarely have to tweak them.